mudita/MuditaOS/harmony_changelog.md

 * Changed order in which files are displayed in Relaxation
 * Optimized E-Ink energy consumption
 * Information about device memory is now sent to MC in floating points numbers
+* Changed the layout of the battery status

 ## [1.9.0 2023-04-03]